 It’s frustrating to start paying for something that used to be free, but c’est la vie.
 Thankfully, there are still a few ways to check a bag or two without paying, and some are rather affordable.
 If you’re sticking with Southwest, the best options are picking up a Rapid Rewards co-branded credit card or working your way toward A-List or A-List Preferred status.
 The former, at least, can pay for itself pretty quickly.

-For rates and fees of the cards mentioned in this post, please visit the following links: Southwest Rapid Rewards® Plus Credit Card (Rates & Fees), Southwest® Rapid Rewards® Performance Business Credit Card (Rates & Fees), Chase Sapphire Reserve® (Rates & Fees), and The Platinum Card® from American Express (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: Southwest Rapid Rewards® Plus Credit Card (Rates & Fees), Southwest® Rapid Rewards® Performance Business Credit Card (Rates & Fees), Chase Sapphire Reserve® (Rates & Fees), and American Express Platinum Card® (Rates & Fees)

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.